 of the meeting between the two cultures.
 The strange walled community

 in the centre of the picture is Sainte-Marie Among the Hurons, a major

 museum on the outskirts of town (see more details below).

 Artist Fred Lenz painted several other murals throughout the downtown district.
 Midland’s murals are famous and are popular tourist attractions.
 Most of them feature historical themes.
-One of my favourites honours the Girl Guides and brings back nostalgic memories for me:
+One of my favourites honours the Girl Guides:

 At the Port, there’s also a giant trumpeter swan sculpture on one of the piers.
 I noticed that the seagulls seemed to believe this was a perch built especially for them.